Wondering how to write a speculative cover letter?

 Open with ‘Dear [person’s name]’, and avoid any informal chit-chat like ‘I hope you had a good weekend’.
 Keep your tone friendly but professional throughout, and close with ‘Yours sincerely’.

-You might think a speculative cover letter will come across as pushy or presumptuous - but hiring managers are unlikely to see it that way.
+You might think sending a speculative CV and cover letter will come across as pushy or presumptuous - but hiring managers are unlikely to see it that way.

-Don’t be tempted to start your letter with something like ‘I hope you don’t mind me contacting you unsolicited’.
-This is polite, but the implication that the hiring manager might not want you to contact them is akin to an apology.
+Don’t be tempted to start with something apologetic like ‘I hope you don’t mind me contacting you unsolicited’.

 Get straight to the point